The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 \subsection{The notion of tame seed data sets}

 \paragraph{Basic definitions.}

 We begin with several definitions.
 We emphasize that our decay conditions below are much weaker than the standard ones (and we refer the reader to specific comments given after each definition and statement below).
 The notation $(a,b) < (c,d)$ is used when $a < c$ and $b < d$ both hold (with obvious generalizations).
-Throughout, $\eps_\star, \eeM, \eeG \, \in (0,1)$ are assumed to be sufficiently small.
+Throughout, $\eps_*, \eeM, \eeG \, \in (0,1)$ are assumed to be sufficiently small.

-\begin{definition} A pair $(p, q)$ satisfying\footnote{$p, q$ can be taken to be arbitrarily large in some of the following statements.} $1/2 \leq p \leq 2 ( q -1)$ is called a pair of {\bf admissible decay exponents.} Such a pair is said to be {\bf sub-critical} if, moreover, one has $(p,q) < (1,2)$, and to be {\bf critical} if $p=1$ or $q=2$ (or both). \end{definition}
+\begin{definition} A pair $(p, q)$ satisfying\footnote{$p, q$ can be taken to be arbitrarily large in some of the following statements.} $1/2 \leq p \leq 2 ( q -1)$ is called a pair of {\bf admissible decay exponents.} Such a pair is said to be {\bf sub-harmonic} if, moreover, one has $(p,q) < (1,2)$, and to be {\bf harmonic} if $p=1$ or $q=2$ (or both).
+In particular, the {\bf balanced regime} by definition corresponds to the choice of admissible exponents